pjfl/p5-html-statetable/README.md

 - page\_control\_location

-    An immutable non empty simple string which defaults to 'BottomRight'.
+    An immutable non empty simple string which defaults to 'BottomLeft'.
 The location of the page control

 - page\_manager